cisagov/get.gov/pages/about/senior-software-engineer.md

 - Overseeing the overall system architecture using prototyping and proof of concepts within full-stack development
 - Supporting infrastructure and platform decisions to create an architecture that serves users and developers
 - Working within enterprise technology governance to ensure a healthy DevSecOps pipeline
-- Working with the Product Owner to develop product roadmaps, backlogs, and measurable success criteria
+- Working with the product owner to develop product roadmaps, backlogs, and measurable success criteria
 - Writing meaningful user stories to ensure effective product delivery
 - Clearly communicating technical concepts to stakeholders across a range of disciplines
 - Collaborating with researchers, designers, and product managers to deliver a product that meets user needs using agile product development